 Thailand is located in Southeast Asia.
 It is a country that is full of history.
 There are mountains, waterfalls, cliffs, and beaches.
 It shares borders with Myanmar on the north and west, Laos on the north and east, Cambodia on the southeast, and Malaysia on its southern end.
-Thailand is about the same as the country of France or slightly smaller than the state of Texas.
-It is ruled by an elected government and is inspired by the world's longest reigning monarchy.
+Thailand is about the same size as the country of France or slightly smaller than the state of Texas.
+It is ruled by an elected government that is inspired by the world's longest reigning monarchy.
 The main religion of the country is Theravada Buddhism.
 Thailand has friendly and generous people and is often called the land of smiles.
 In 1939, the name Siam was officially changed to Thailand, meaning the Land of the Free.

 The largest city in Thailand is Bangkok.
 It has a population of about twelve million and is kind of like its own little world.
 To give you an idea on how big the city is, one out of every six Thai people live there.
 Bangkok's full name would take a whole paragraph to spell out but in English translates to City of Angels.
 It is the international gateway to much of Southeast Asia.
 For tourists it is their first stop from the airport.
 Bangkok is Thailand's capitol and most famous city.
 It contains some of most beautiful temples and shrines.
 There is a lot of history to be discovered here and most people can not walk away without being impressed with places such as the Grand Palace and the Temple of the Emerald Buddha.
 In reality, Bangkok bears little resemblance to the rest of the country.
 Most of Thailand is a rural patchwork of rice fields, villages, and forests.

 Several books that have been written about rock climbing in Thailand and it has become quite popular.
 There are mountains in every area of the country with the North being the most mountainous region.
 Although they are not high in elevation, it is a very rewarding experience to be able to climb some of them.
 Some peaks are nice trails to the top while others are rarely climbed and require hiking through dense jungles.
-The word Phu means mountain.
-In Northern Thailand the word Doi is used but is not used often in the northeast or Isan.
-The word Khao also means hill or mountain.
-The word Pha is used to describe some mountains because they have cliffs on them.
+The word, Phu, means mountain.
+In Northern Thailand the word, Doi, is used but is not used often in the northeast or Isan.
+The word, Khao, also means hill or mountain.
+The word, Pha, is used to describe some mountains because they have cliffs on them.
 This may be for an entire mountain or just the steepest part.

 Thailand is generally divided into four regions.
 Here are the other three regions.

-Northern Thailand - This is where the highest mountains are located.
+- This is where the highest mountains are located.
 The largest city in the area is Chiang Mai.
 Another well known city is Chiang Rai near the border of Thailand, Myanmar, and Laos.
 Even though it is located 450 miles north of Bangkok, the region is quite accessible by driving or air travel.
 There are two distinct areas.
 They are the wide plains of the lower north from Nakhon Sawan up to Sukhothai.
 Sukhothai was the old capitol of Thailand.
 It lasted from the year 1238 till 1438 and has many ruins and temples in amazing condition.
 This area leads into the mountainous upper north that has long borders with Myanmar and Laos.
 Trekking is popular along with elephant riding and river rafting.
 These mountains are home to several hill tribes.
 There are also many national parks.

-The Central Plains - This is where Bangkok is located.
+- This is where Bangkok is located.
 Central Thailand is the basin of the Chao Phraya River.
 It is fed by a large network of canals and rivers in a lush, fertile valley supporting vast fields of rice, sugar cane, pineapples and other fruit.
 It is the richest and most extensive rice-producing area in the country and has often been called the "Rice Bowl of Asia".
 Two places that you should see are Erawan National Park and Sai Yok National Park which are well known for many of their spectacular waterfalls.
 The former capitol of Ayutthaya is located to the north and is something that should not be missed.
 The old temples and ruins in this city date back to the year 1350.
 Another place to visit is the city of Kanchanaburi which is located west of Bangkok.
 It has the Death Railway Bridge used in WWII, more commonly known as The Bridge on the River Kwai, made famous by the movie of the same name.

-The Southern Peninsula - This region is south of Bangkok and extends down to the Malaysian border.
+- This region is south of Bangkok and extends down to the Malaysian border.
 This region has something for everybody, marine national parks, endless beaches, and several resort towns.
 Tourists are always having fun here and enjoying the cheap accommodations that are available.
 Popular rock climbing areas can be found in the province of Krabi.
 Winter is the best time to visit this area.
 On December 26, 2004, a magnitude 9.3 earthquake, erupted on the floor of the Indian Ocean.
 Along Thailand's Andaman coast, a tsunami struck six provinces.
 In Thailand, the toll was 8,000 people confirmed dead or missing.
 Since then, Thailand has slowly rebuilt itself out of the disaster.
 Tourists are encouraged to visit these areas.
 The country has successfully recovered.

 Northeastern Thailand is thought to be a mysterious place by many tourists.
 It isn't surprising since the area is away from the main stream of traffic.
 You won't see very many tour buses here.
 Most people describe visiting this region as seeing traditional Thai life and culture.
 It is called by names such as Isan and the Khorat Plateau.
 Thai people use the term Isan to classify the area's people, language, and food.
 The name derives from the early Mon-Khmer kingdom that lived in what is now northeastern Thailand and Cambodia.
 This region is where the greatest Khmer temples and monuments in Thailand are located.